raphael-bres/AGILE2023-reproduction/README.md

 #Route generation

 You first need to turn the services on.
 The parameter 5014 should be changed for each network if you want to run multiple networks at the same time.
 For this experiment, the 5014 number corresponds to 3000 + year of the OSM snapshot.
+The 5000 number should not be changed.
 Run in a terminal that instruction to open the access to one network.
 Repeat it for every other network you want.
 It is possible to launch multiple networks on the same terminal.

 sudo docker run -d -p 5014:5000 -v "/path/to/store/data:/data" osrm/osrm-backend osrm-routed --algorithm mld /path/to/data/centre2014.osrm